Aminadalhatu/Group-Four/README.md

 # Group-Four
-ismail muhammad baiwa group leader nuruddeen worked on login.php abubakar gwamba worked on signout.php amina dalhat worked on interfaces. the rest of the group members worked on the interfaces.
+ismail muhammad baiwa group leader nuruddeen worked on login.php abubakar gwamba worked on logout.php amina dalhat worked on the Usermessage. the rest of the group members worked on styling the UI and dbconn.